 All applications undergo a review process by the review committee.
 The reviewers will score the applications based on the categories below.

 Mandatory criteria

-- This program must be administered by a CAH, RHC or rural nonprofit organization. - This program must address a population health need, whether directly or indirectly.
+- This program must be administered by a rural hospital, clinic or community-based organization. - This program must address a population health need, whether directly or indirectly.

 Priority criteria